Ragui204/SP-Audio-Interface-GUI/tests/README.md

 - Verification of patent-relevant performance claims
 - Future refinement of modules

-> ⚠Some tests require specific hardware to be connected (e.g., Teensy 4.1, guitar input, MIDI keyboard).
+> Some tests require specific hardware to be connected (e.g., Teensy 4.1, guitar input, MIDI keyboard).

 ---